Shrewsbury: Economy

 Throughout the medieval period, Shrewsbury was a centre for the wool trade, and later used its position on the River Severn to transport goods across England via the canal system.

-Unlike many other towns in this period, Shrewsbury never became a major centre for heavy industry.
-Though, in 1915, the Sentinel Waggon Works at Shrewsbury was opened for the building of steam rail and road locomotives.
+By the early 1900s, the town became focused on transport services and the general service and professional sector, owing to its position on the A5, part of the strategic route to North Wales.
+Unlike many other towns in this period, Shrewsbury never became a major centre for heavy industry though, in 1915, the Sentinel Waggon Works at Shrewsbury was opened for the building of steam rail and road locomotives.
 Later it converted to the production of diesel locomotives before being taken over, in 1958, by Rolls-Royce Limited for the manufacture of their range of diesel industrial engines, so that the Derby facility could concentrate on aero engines.

-By the early 1900s, the town became focused on transport services and the general service and professional sector, owing to its position on the A5, part of the strategic route to North Wales.

 The town is the location of both town and county councils and a number of retail complexes, both in and out of the town centre.
 These provide significant employment.
 Shrewsbury is home to a high number of independent businesses, including shops, cafes and restaurants.
 Wyle Cop in Shrewsbury is said to have the 'longest uninterrupted row of independent shops'.
 Four in five jobs in the town are in the service industry.
 Within this sector, the largest employers are the administration and distribution sectors, which includes retail, food and accommodation.

 The Parade Shopping Centre is housed in the former premises of the Royal Salop Infirmary.

 Shrewsbury has two shopping centres.
 The Darwin shopping centre houses many high street retailers such as Marks & Spencer, H&M, JD Sports and Primark.
 The Parade Shopping Centre is a second centre exclusively housing independent retailers.
 Additionally, the town features the Shrewsbury Market Hall, an indoor market with a variety of independent traders.
 The market has been named "Britain’s Favourite Market" in 2018, 2023, 2024, and 2025 by the National Association of British Market Authorities (NABMA).
 There are two retail warehouse clusters: at Meole Brace Retail Park to the south and at Sundorne Retail Park to the north.
 Major supermarkets in the town are the Tesco Extra at Harlescott, Morrisons on Whitchurch Road, Asda on Old Potts Way and Sainsbury's at Meole Brace.